agoravoting/election-orchestra-puppet/test/readme.md

 * Set up eo_test.py

-    * Copy the certificates into the ssl_cert json fields in the startUrl variable in eo_test.py
+    * Copy the certificates into the ssl_cert json fields in the authoritiesData variable in eo_test.py

     * Activate the virtual environment